apache/drill/_docs/connect-a-data-source/035-plugin-configuration-introduction.md

     <td>The delimiter used to separate columns in text files such as CSV.
 Specify a non-printable delimiter in the storage plugin config by using the form \uXXXX, where XXXX is the four numeral hex ascii code for the character.</td>
   </tr>
 </table>

+\* Only appears when you install Drill on a cluster using the mapr-drill package.

 The configuration of other attributes, such as `size.calculator.enabled` in the hbase plugin and `configProps` in the hive plugin, are implementation-dependent and beyond the scope of this document.